linkedin/iris/docs/source/quickstart.rst

     WHERE target_id = (SELECT id FROM target WHERE name = 'demo' AND type_id = 1)
     AND mode_id IN (SELECT id FROM mode WHERE name='sms' OR name='call');

-Now, we can use the iris\_twilio vendor for sending messages.
+Now, we can use the ``iris_twilio`` vendor for sending messages.
 Let’s trigger another incident, using the “Test Plan” button for “Example plan” in the same way we did before.
 Make sure Iris sender is running, and wait for Iris to call.
-After a minute or so, you should receive a phone call from your Twilio number saying “test\_call”.
+After a minute or so, you should receive a phone call from your Twilio number saying "test\_call".

 Customizing call content
 ------------------------